-Our EchoStar Satellite Services segment uses ten of our owned and leased in-orbit satellites and related Federal Communications Commission licenses to lease capacity on a full-time and occasional-use basis primarily to DISH Network, and secondarily to Dish Mexico, S. de R.L. de C.V., United States government service providers, state agencies, Internet service providers, broadcast news organizations, programmers and private enterprise customers.
+Our EchoStar Satellite Services segment uses nine of our owned and leased in-orbit satellites and related Federal Communications Commission licenses to lease capacity on a full-time and occasional-use basis primarily to DISH Network, and secondarily to Dish Mexico, S. de R.L. de C.V., United States government service providers, state agencies, Internet service providers, broadcast news organizations, programmers and private enterprise customers.
 Furthermore, we continue to pursue expanding our business offerings by providing value added services such as telemetry, tracking and control services to third parties.
 However, there can be no assurance that we will be able to effectively compete against our competitors due to their significant resources and operating history.

-As of June 30, 2012 and December 31, 2011, our EchoStar Satellite Services segment had contracted revenue backlog attributable to satellites currently inorbit of approximately \$1.156 billion and \$1.285 billion, respectively, and contracted backlog attributable to satellites under construction of approximately \$621 million at each of these dates.
+As of September 30, 2012 and December 31, 2011, our EchoStar Satellite Services segment had contracted revenue backlog attributable to satellites currently in-orbit of approximately \$1.207 billion and \$1.285 billion, respectively, and contracted backlog attributable to satellites under construction of approximately \$608 million and \$621 million, respectively.